 Capacity Building for the African Development Bank

 In 2009, the Centre for International Development was contracted by the African Development Bank (AfDB) in Tunis to deliver a series of modules to young professionals in the bank, leading to a Postgraduate Certificate in Investment Appraisal and Project Management.
 The programme was delivered in Tunis and provide an advanced course of study with a focus on developing strong theoretical, technical and analytical skills through a combination of lectures and detailed case study work.
-The programme has trained a total of 80 young professionals and was led by Patrick Ryan, with key inputs from a range of Centre of Development staff including john cusworth, Dr PB Anand, Dr David Potts, john lawler and Prof John Weiss.
+The programme has trained a total of 80 young professionals and was led by Patrick Ryan, with key inputs from a range of Centre of Development staff including Prof J Cusworth, Dr PB Anand, Dr David Potts, Dr J Lawler and Prof John Weiss.

 China Development Bank Programme

 Between 2007 and 2013, the Centre for International Development was commissioned by the China Development Bank to deliver nine short courses: seven of these related to project appraisal and two related to doing business in Africa.
 Each course was delivered to a cohort of 25 senior executives of the Bank.
 The programme was led by Dr PB Anand and supported by Prof J Weiss, Dr D Potts and Linda Bower.
 The University worked closely with Barclays and staff at Cambridge University, HM Treasury, Lloyds of London, London Mayor's Office.
 DFID and Parliament.